2025–26 Exeter City F.C. season

-The 2025–26 season is the 124th season in the history of Exeter City Football Club and their fourth consecutive season in League One.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 124th season in the history of Exeter City Football Club and their fourth consecutive season in League One.
+The club finished 21st in the league and were relegated to League Two for the next season.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

+On 16 February, Gary Caldwell departed as manager after one hundred and eighty matches in charge, and a 36.67% win rate, to join Wigan Athletic for a compensation sum.
+A fortnight later, Matt Taylor returned as manager until the end of the season, having previously been in charge between 2018 and 2022.